 Executive Assistant to the President & CEO, Office Manager

-With unwavering positivity and a quiet determination, Casey Peetz harnesses her authentic leadership style to power effective, mission-driven organizations.
+With unwavering positivity and a quiet determination, Casey Peetz (she/her) harnesses her authentic leadership style to power effective, mission-driven organizations.
 Equally adept at digging deep into nitty-gritty details and surfacing big-picture ideas, Casey leads human resources, operations, and administrative efforts that support high-impact program outcomes for some of St. Louis’s most vulnerable residents.